pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 Where

 - `--group`: (Optional) Group of the supplychains.
-The default is default `supplychains.tanzu.vmware.com` Used for auto-populating `spec.defines.group` of the [SupplyChain API](../../../reference/api/supplychain.hbs.md#specdefinesgroup)
+The default is `supplychains.tanzu.vmware.com`.
+Used for auto-populating `spec.defines.group` of the [SupplyChain API](../../../reference/api/supplychain.hbs.md#specdefinesgroup).
 - `--description`: (Optional) Description of the Group.
 The default is "".

 The `tanzu supplychain init` command creates: